SmartToolFactory/Compose-Image/README.md

-Collection of Images, Modifiers, utility functions for Jetpack Compose to expand and enrich displaying, manipulating, scaling, resizing, zooming, and getting cropped `ImageBitmap` based on selection area
+Collection of Images, Modifiers, utility functions for Jetpack Compose to expand and enrich displaying, manipulating, scaling, resizing, zooming, and getting cropped `ImageBitmap` based on selection area, before/after image to with handle to show partial of both images and more is cooking up

 https://user-images.githubusercontent.com/35650605/177950258-b9c122a9-b6df-422f-b03b-dcfe9a294b18.mp4

 ## ImageWithConstraints

 A composable that lays out and draws a given `ImageBitmap`.
 This will attempt to
 size the composable according to the `ImageBitmap`'s given width and height.

- `ImageScope` returns constraints, width and height of the drawing area based on `contentScale`
-* and rectangle of `imageBitmap` drawn.
-When a bitmap is displayed scaled to fit area of Composable
-* space used for drawing image is represented with `ImageScope.imageWidth` and
+`ImageScope` returns constraints, width and height of the drawing area based on `contentScale` and rectangle of `imageBitmap` drawn.
+When a bitmap is displayed scaled to fit area of Composable space used for drawing image is represented with `ImageScope.imageWidth` and `ImageScope.imageHeight`.
+When we display a bitmap 1000x1000px with `ContentScale.Crop` if it's cropped to 500x500px `ImageScope.rect` returns `IntRect(250,250,750,750)`.
-* `ImageScope.imageHeight`.
-*
-* When we display a bitmap 1000x1000px with `ContentScale.Crop` if it's cropped to 500x500px
-* `ImageScope.rect` returns `IntRect(250,250,750,750)`.

-This composable enables building other `Image` based Composables that require you to know spaces around `ImageBitmap` with `ContentScale ` or which section of Bitmap is drawn to `Canvas`
+This composable enables building other `Image` based Composables that require you to know spaces around `ImageBitmap` based on `ContentScale ` or which section of Bitmap is drawn to `Canvas`

 ```kotlin
 @Composable